-- In the final battle of Final Fantasy VII (English localization only), among the many planets destroyed in Sephiroth's ridiculously long attack, Supernova, Pluto is the first.
+- In the final battle of Final Fantasy VII (International), among the many planets destroyed in Sephiroth's Overly Long Fighting Animation, Supernova, Pluto is the first.

 - In Super Scribblenauts, you get the "Astronomer" merit if you "decorate the sky with every planet in the solar system".
 Pluto does not count toward this.

-- In TAGAP's upcoming third episode, Pluto's declassification from "planet" to "dwarf planet" really angers its inhabitants.
+- In TAGAP's third episode, Pluto's declassification from "planet" to "dwarf planet" really angers its inhabitants.
 They are preparing an invasion.
-Did I mention that they are Funky Green Penguins?
+Did we mention that they are Funky Green Penguins?

 - Ninth Rock kicks off with Spencer learning that Pluto has been demoted due to its small size, so he decides to sneak into MASA and find a way to make it bigger.

-- One of the story books in Puppeteer has Pluto lamenting it's not a planet anymore when the Sun Princess visits the furthest planets.
+- One of the storybooks in Puppeteer (2013) has Pluto lamenting it's not a planet anymore when the Sun Princess visits the furthest planets.